Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Code implementations

 The package is built from scratch using mostly NumPy and Cython for C++ interaction.
 The construction of the precision matrix components is done in C++ in order to speed up the computations.
 The models are only available for 2D spatial fields with a time component, but an extension to 3D and time is possible.

-Available models in the package are the advection-diffusion SPDE, the separable space-time model, and the Whittle-Matérn SPDE.
-The user is free to specify if the parameters are spatially varying or not, and many different combinations are allowed.
-For example, non-stationary anisotropic spatial fields or simply stationary isotropic fields, and spatially varying advection and diffusion with a simple stationary isotropic initial field or simple constant advection and spatially varying diffusion with a complex non-stationary anisotropic initial field.
-It is also possible to set the advection field as a covariate.
+Available SPDEs in the package include the advection-diffusion SPDE, the separable space-time model, and the Whittle-Matérn SPDE.
+Users have the flexibility to specify whether the parameters are spatially varying or constant, allowing for various combinations.
+For instance, spatial models can be stationary or non-stationary, as well as isotropic or anisotropic.
+Additionally, spatio-temporal models can incorporate constant or spatially varying advection and diffusion, or any combination of these factors.
+It is also possible to treat advection as a covariate.
+Users can input any initial condition, provided it aligns with one of the aforementioned models included in the package.

 The user can choose which optimization algorithm to use; currently, the package supports gradient descent, Adadelta, Adagrad, Rmsprop, and Adam.
 All of which are stochastic as we use the Hutchinson estimator in the gradient calculations.
 Also implemented is the AdaHessian optimizer, but is unavailable in the current version.